Yoast/wordpress-seo/readme.txt

 #### Other

 * Updates the verification link to the Google Search Console in the Site connections section in Settings.
+* Improves the copy in the final step of the first time configuration.
+* Updates copy of our free webinar notification.

 = 20.11 =